Mavo-1/The-High-Score/README.txt

-The High Score arcade website.
+The High Score arcade website for a client.